 Prospective students must have adequate preparation for the curriculum in which they plan to enroll.
 At a minimum, applicants for admission are required to complete a college preparatory program with units distributed among the following academic subjects:

 - Laboratory Science (3 units).
-Two units must be taken in two different fields of the physical, earth, or life sciences and selected from among biology, chemistry, or physics.
-The third unit may be from the same field as one of the first two units (biology, chemistry, or physics) or from laboratory science for which biology and/or chemistry is a prerequisite.
-Courses in general or introductory science for which biology and/or chemistry is not a prerequisite will not meet this requirement.
+Two units must be taken in two different fields of the physical, earth, or life sciences and selected from among biology, chemistry, physics, or earth science.
+The third unit may be from the same field as one of the first two units (biology, chemistry, physics, or earth science) or from any laboratory science for which biology, chemistry, physics and/or earth science is a prerequisite.
+Courses in general or introductory science for which one of these four units is not a prerequisite will not meet this requirement.
 It’s strongly recommended that students desiring to pursue careers in science, mathematics, engineering or technology take one course in all four fields: biology, chemistry, physics, and earth science.

 - Social Science (3 units).
-Three units of social studies.
-One unit of U.S. history is required; a half unit of economics and a half unit of Government are required.
+One unit of U.S. History, a half unit of Economics, and a half unit of Government are required.
 World History or Geography is strongly recommended.

 - Fine Art (1 unit).
-One unit in Appreciation of, History of, or Performance in one of the fine arts.
+One unit in appreciation of, history of, or performance in one of the fine arts.
 This unit should be selected from among media/digital arts, dance, music, theater, or visual and spatial arts.

 In addition to completion of the above units, students must meet requirements based on entrance examination scores and weighted core GPA.

 Applicants must complete additional units to meet or exceed state and local high-school graduation requirements.
 In choosing these electives, students should consider the recommendations given in the preceding listing for specific prospective majors.